ustsam/emProc-seq/README.md

 NOTE 2: bwa and samtools binaries must be in the PATH.

+NOTE 3: Install time are estimated to be no more than 1.5 hours.

 ## Reference
 [1] Acevedo, A., Brodsky, L., & Andino, R. (2014).
 Mutational and fitness landscapes of an RNA virus revealed through population sequencing.
 Nature, 505, pp.686-690.